What Are Low Voltage Systems?

 All of the above low voltage systems require an efficient network to function correctly.
 Here are your connectivity options:

 - Structured cabling: Choose a copper, fiber, or coaxial structured cabling system for a variety of media applications.
 These can connect your CCTV cameras to monitors and recording devices, power your access control system, and link your commercial audio components together.
-A wired infrastructure is a good solution if you needed guaranteed coverage and dependability.
+Wired infrastructure is a good solution if you needed guaranteed coverage and dependability.

 - Wireless connectivity: When wiring isn’t a feasible option, clear up the cables with wireless connectivity.
 Low voltage devices can communicate wirelessly in a number of ways, including over radio frequencies, via microwaves, and with infrared laser technology.
 A wireless site survey can help determine your eligibility for this type of infrastructure.